CuboidDroid/cuboidoutpost/src/server files/README.md

 var addRecipe = true as bool;
 ```

 If you want to make changes to the book, or provide your own, I will leave that up to you to figure out!

+**Note that if you're doing an upgrade and previously changed these settings, you will need to change them again after the upgrade.**

 ## Create a spawn area (optionally with instructions)